shanin11/Week-4-assignment-/README.md

 ### Confusion Matrix
 ![CM](confusion_matrix.png)

-This section evaluates classification performance against the official ESA labels and quantifies agreement using accuracy and error metrics
+This confusion matrix plot evaluates classification performance against the official ESA data and provides a quanititative measure of agreement.

 ## Acknowledgements
 This project is part of an assignment for the GEOL0069 module taught in UCL Earth Sciences Department.